sarahjburton/MCB185-2022/README.md

 MCB185-2022: Bioinformatics Programming
 =======================================

-To start the course follow the directions in the `SYLLABUS.md` file.
+To start the course follow the directions in the `COURSE.md` file.

 ## Manifest ##

 + `README.md` - this document
-+ `SYLLABUS.md` - the course
++ `COURSE.md` - the lessons
 + `GUMPY.md` - intro to GitHub, Unix, Markdown, and Python
 + `Tutorials` - tutorials written in python source code
 + `Programs` - programs to write